Khodor-Hassoun/dunes-ventures-task/README.md

 Hello this a small project that works on the tasks assigned
 ================================================================

-It uses Express for the backend and React for the frontend
+It uses Express, MySQL and Prisma ORM for the backend and React and Tailwind CSS for the frontend and JWT for authentication
 ----------------------------------------------------------

 Preview on the project